 Taiwan is one of Asia’s cultural centerpiece.
-With strong Chinese heritage and some Japanese influence, the country is quite diverse when it comes traditions, practices, and delicacies.
+With strong Chinese heritage and some Japanese influence, the country is quite diverse when it comes to traditions, practices, and delicacies.
 However, there’s more to Taiwan apart from the cultural immersion.
-Rock formations, watersheds, natural parks, technological wonders, and other advancements are things you can expect.
+Rock formations, watersheds, natural parks, technological wonders, and other advancements are other things you can expect.

 Like many advanced economies, Taiwan is not that affordable.
 So when you are planning to visit the country, make sure that you plan your itinerary well, and booked your experiences or tickets in advance.
 You will not only save from the outright discounts, but will also avoid the hassle from finding your way around the state.

 Here are the online merchant you can check:

 When I traveled to Hong Kong, I trusted only Klook since they have one of the most affordable offers that time.
 However, when I was preparing the itinerary for our Taiwan trip, I found KKday, which offers equally affordable, and sometimes cheaper, experiences.
 Hence, I decided to trust KKday, and they did not fail me.

 Unlike Klook, KKday is Taiwan-based, so they are more familiar with the business landscape.
 They know which tour operators offer the best experience and which routes will make your Taiwan trip a lot noteworthy.
 KKday partners with these operators with one common objective, and that is to serve every customer the best Taiwan experience in a lifetime.